learnwell/learnwell.github.io/_drafts/2015-12-08-generic-onboarding-for-engineers.md

 ---

 Pefecting newhire onboarding is essential for companies of any size.
 The template offered here provides a starting point for onboarding software engineers.
-You should hack
+You should hack on it and adjust it to fit the needs of your business.

 ### Accounts worth having/setting-up

 1. Create new accounts at following websites, and download desktop and/or mobile apps (*recommended*):
 	1. gDrive
 		1. Get a company email account
-		2. Search through all the technical goodness
+		2. Search through all the technical goodness (knowledgebase)
 		3. Use it for storage and for notes sharing
 	1. Gitlab
-		1. Get access to
+		1. Use company email account and get access
-Github
+	1. Github
 same tasks as in bitbucket
 Lastpass
 store all passwords using lastpass chrome extension